rohithreddy/athena/readme.md

 ## Install

-Dependencies: `pandoc`, `pandoc-citeproc`, `pandoc-crossref`, `pandoc-sidenote`, Python 2.7
+Dependencies: `pandoc`, `pandoc-citeproc`, `pandoc-crossref`, `pandoc-sidenote`, Python 3

 1. `git clone https://github.com/apas/athena.git`
-1. `python install.py`
+1. `python3 install.py`

-The install script will check for Python 2.7 and Pandoc dependencies, create and activate an appropriate virtual environment, install the pip dependencies, and finally prompt you to customize athena with a blog title and author, a description for the home page and sidebar, and a footer caption like:
+The install script will check for Python 3 and Pandoc dependencies, create and activate an appropriate virtual environment, install the pip dependencies, and finally prompt you to customize athena with a blog title and author, a description for the home page and sidebar, and a footer caption like: